Ph.D. in Theatre

 THFM 7620 Directing and Staging Theory

 8. No more than 6 credit hours of THFM 6880, 7960, or 7970 (Internship in Repertory Theatre or Supervised Practicum in Theatre/Theatre Performance) may be included in the minimum program.
-These credit hours may potentially be used to satisfy specific program requirements upon approval by the Graduate Coordinator.
+These credit hours may potentially be used to satisfy specific program requirements upon approval by the Graduate Coordinator and Graduate Studies Committee.
 Approval must be secured in advance of registering for the course.

-9. Independent Studies (THFM 7840 or 7850 Directed Readings in Theatre/Performance & THFM 7860 Research Problems in Theatre/Performance) may potentially be taken to fulfill any of the three categories (Research Tool, HLTC, and PSP) subject to approval by Graduate Coordinator.
+9. Independent Studies (THFM 7840 or 7850 Directed Readings in Theatre/Performance & THFM 7860 Research Problems in Theatre/Performance) may potentially be taken to fulfill any of the three categories (Research Tool, HLTC, and PSP) subject to approval by Graduate Coordinator and Graduate Studies Committee.
 Approval must be secured in advance of registering for the course.
 More than two registrations/six credit hours of THFM 7840, 7850, and 7860 will require special justification.

-10. Courses in other departments may in rare cases be taken as a substitute for a required course, upon approval of the Graduate Coordinator.
+10. Courses in other departments may in rare cases be taken as a substitute for a required course, upon approval of the Graduate Coordinator and Graduate Studies Committee.

-11. The number of 5000-level courses that may be counted toward the minimum required courses for the doctoral degree shall not exceed 10 hours or three courses in the post-master's studies.
+11. The number of 5000-level courses that may be counted toward the minimum required courses for the doctoral degree shall not exceed 9 hours or three courses.

 B. Research Tool Requirement and Foreign Language Proficiency:

 All doctoral students are required to take the four courses in the Research Tool sequence.
-However, should a student wish to pursue dissertation research that requires proficiency in a foreign language, that proficiency must be established through the student’s satisfactory performance on an examination administered by one of the language departments.
+However, should a student wish to pursue dissertation research that requires proficiency in a foreign language, that proficiency must be established through the student’s satisfactory performance on an exam administered by one of the language departments.
 Students may take the exam on an individual basis after consultation with the appropriate examiner, or may opt to take it at the conclusion of the courses FREN/GERM/SPAN 5000/6000.
-Taking this course would be in addition to the 90 credit hours required for the degree.
+Taking language preparation courses would be in addition to the 90 credit hours required for the degree.
 The Educational Testing Service’s Graduate School Foreign Language Testing program may also be used to satisfy this requirement.

 C. Additional Coursework Option:

-Students may substitute some of the THFM 7980 Readings for Preliminary Exam hours taken during the third year of study with additional graduate coursework in the Department of Theatre and Film or in other departments/units.
+In the event all course work required for the degree has been completed by the beginning of the fall semester of the third year, a student may substitute some of the THFM 7980 Readings for Preliminary Exam hours taken during the third year of study with additional graduate coursework in the Department of Theatre and Film or in other departments/units.
 Reasons for taking additional course work are varied, but might include the offering of a class in the department that was not available during the first two years of course work, or the offering of a class in another unit pertinent to the student’s area of dissertation research.
 Students should consult with their permanent advisor and the Graduate Coordinator to determine if this is a viable option.
-The total number of credit hours taken during either term during the third year of study for students receiving a tuition scholarship may not exceed 8.
-Students following this option must understand that taking additional coursework during the third year does not relieve them of the responsibility of completely the Preliminary Exam and Prospectus processes in a timely manner as outlined below.
+The total number of credit hours taken during either term during the third year of study for students receiving a tuition scholarship typically may not exceed 8.
+Students following this option must understand that taking additional coursework during the third year does not relieve them of the responsibility of completing the Preliminary Exam and Prospectus processes in a timely manner as outlined below.